 = — (em dash)

-Option + u, then u
+Option + u

 = ü (umlaut)

-Go to Type > Glyphs to browse and insert any available character in the current font.
+Navigate to Type > Glyphs to browse and insert characters.